fread-ink/fread.ui/README.md

-A work-in-progress ebook reader, web browser and primary UI for ebook reader devices with electronic paper displays.
+fread.ui is work-in-progress ebook reader, web browser and primary UI for the [fread.ink](https://fread.ink) GNU/Linux distro for e-paper devices.

 Aims to keep a relatively low memory footprint (~50 MB of non-file-backed memory) while providing all the advanced text rendering options expected of a modern web browser (using webkit).